robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 - Andrea Piacquadio
 - Ivan Samkov

-The icons used on the landing page are from icons8.com.
-Their links are as follows: icons8.com/icon/11116/spotify icons8.com/icon/36099/amazon icons8.com/icon/47179/itunes
+The icons used on the landing page are from www.icons8.com.
+Their links are as follows:<br/>
+icons8.com/icon/11116/spotify
+icons8.com/icon/36099/amazon
+icons8.com/icon/47179/itunes